-Home Help for families Information & Advice Education EHC plans & assessments (England only) Annual reviews
+Home Help for families Information & advice Education & learning Education & learning England EHC plans & assessments (England only) Annual reviews

 Your local authority must review your child's Education, Health and Care (EHC) plan at least once a year.
 This is to look at how your child is progressing and to ensure that the plan is kept up to date.
 This process is known as the annual review.